1537 Transylvania: Remaining lost minor planets

 At the same time, Kristensen also rediscovered 452 Hamiltonia.
 With these two rediscoveries in 1981, only nine numbered minor planets remained unobserved since their discoveries: 330 Adalberta, 473 Nolli, 719 Albert, 724 Hapag, 843 Nicolaia, 878 Mildred, 1009 Sirene, 1026 Ingrid, and 1179 Mally.

 Orbit and classification

 Transylvania is a non-family asteroid of the main belt's background population.
 It orbits the Sun in the outer main-belt at a distance of 2.1–4.0 AU once every 5 years and 4 months (1,947 days).
 Its orbit has an eccentricity of 0.30 and an inclination of 4° with respect to the ecliptic.

 Physical characteristics

 Transylvania has been characterized as a carbonaceous C-type asteroid by PanSTARRS photometric survey.

 Rotation period

 In September 2004, a rotational lightcurve of Transylvania was obtained from photometric observations by French amateur astronomer Laurent Bernasconi.
 Analysis of the fragmentary lightcurve gave a rotation period of 12 hours with a brightness amplitude of 0.15 magnitude (U=1).
-As of 2017, no other lightcurve has been obtained, and Transylvanias period is still uncertain.
+As of 2017, no other lightcurve has been obtained, and Transylvania's period is still uncertain.